Florida woman accused of renting out home she didn’t own - NewsBreak

 Karey Whitfield told WFLA she unknowingly fell victim to the woman’s scheme.
 For weeks, she had been looking for a new place to rent with her husband and their teenage daughter.
 Then, a friend recommended Drozd.

-Whitfield contacted Drozd, who had ads on social media showing off one of the houses available for rent.Towanda teen tries to pull gun on police, steals 8 guns: police
+Whitfield contacted Drozd, who had ads on social media showing off one of the houses available for rent.Florida lawmakers fail to pass condo reforms aimed at preventing another Surfside tragedy

 The two met at a home on Magnolia Drive in Clearwater, Florida.
 Whitfield liked the house, but Drozd told her she had another home with the same rental price.
 It was a bit older, but it was bigger and had a pool.